NFL agrees to end race-based brain testing in $1B settlement

 The vast majority of the league’s players — 70% of active players and more than 60% of living retirees — are Black.
 So the changes are expected to be significant, and potentially costly for the NFL.

-Lawyers for the Black players suspect that white men were qualifying for awards at two or three times the rate of Blacks.
-It's unclear whether a racial breakdown of payouts will ever be done or made public.
+Lawyers for the Black players suspect that white men were qualifying for awards at two or three times the rate of Blacks since the payouts began in 2017.
+It’s unclear whether a racial breakdown of payouts will ever be done or made public.

-Black NFL retiree Ken Jenkins and others have asked the Civil Rights Division of the Justice Department to open an inquiry.
-The first payouts were awarded in 2017.
-The fund, now uncapped, is intended to last for 65 years, to cover anyone retired at the time it was first approved.
+Black NFL retiree Ken Jenkins and others have asked the Civil Rights Division of the Justice Department to investigate.

+The binary scoring system used in dementia testing — one for Black people, one for everyone else — was developed by neurologists in the 1990s as a crude way to factor in a patient’s socioeconomic background.
+Experts say it was never meant to be used to determine payouts in a court settlement.

+The NFL would admit no wrongdoing under terms of the agreement.
+The league said it hoped the new testing formula, developed with input from a panel of experts, would be widely adopted in medicine.

 To date, about 2,000 men have applied for dementia awards, but only 30% have been approved.
 In some cases, the NFL appealed payouts awarded to Black men if doctors did not apply the racial adjustment.
 The new plan would forbid any challenges based on race.